andmos/ReadingList-Data/BookNotes/The.48.Laws.Of.Power.md

 - The People claiming to opt-out of power-games, showing powerlessness, no motive or selflessness are most often the most cunning in the game of power themselves.
 Being honest, selfless is in itself a power move.

-- Showing naiveté and and 'not knowing' can be an effective deceit.
+- Showing naiveté and 'not knowing' can be an effective deceit.
 Those who acts most innocent are seldom that.

 - There is great strength in mastering your emotions.
 Anger is often the most destructive.